Travel guide

 How many GB do you need for Bosnia?

 Bosnia is a destination for leisurely tourism: historic centers, nature, and gastronomy.
-You won't use the data you would use for remote work, so don't overdo the plan.
+You won't use the data you would working remotely, so don't overdo it with the plan.

-For typical use —maps for getting around, WhatsApp, translating menus, uploading photos, and some reservations— estimate between 0.5 and 1 GB per day.
+For typical use—maps to navigate, WhatsApp, translating menus, uploading photos, and making some reservations—estimate between 0.5 and 1 GB per day.
 With that reference:

-• Full week: 3-5 GB with room for social media and some streaming.
+• Full week: 3-5 GB with margin for social media and some streaming.

-• Two weeks or long trip: 5-10 GB, especially if sharing internet with a partner or group.
+• Two weeks or long trip: 5-10 GB, especially if sharing internet with your partner or group.

 Bosnia as part of a Balkans itinerary

-Few travelers go only to Bosnia: it is common to combine it with Croatia, Montenegro, or Serbia in the same itinerary.
-Here, the choice of eSIM changes, and it is advisable to think about it before buying.
+Few travelers go only to Bosnia: it's common to combine it with Croatia, Montenegro, or Serbia on the same route.
+Here, the choice of eSIM changes and should be considered before purchasing.

-If your trip combines several Balkan countries, you have two options.
-One: an eSIM per country (one for Bosnia, another for Croatia, etc.), which is cheap but means changing plans when crossing borders.
-Two: a regional eSIM that covers the entire area, which is more convenient because you don't touch anything when moving from one country to another.
+If your trip combines several Balkan countries, you have two paths.
+One: one eSIM per country (one for Bosnia, another for Croatia, etc.), which is cheap but involves changing plans when crossing borders.
+Two: a regional eSIM that covers the entire area, which is more convenient because you don't have to do anything when moving from one country to another.
 Pay attention to an important detail: Croatia is in the EU (with roaming included for Spaniards), while Bosnia, Montenegro, and Serbia are not.
 That's why a travel eSIM makes special sense precisely in the sections outside the EU.
-If your route is mainly through the Union, compare it first with our guide to the best eSIM for Europe in 2026 and decide based on how many days you spend inside and outside European roaming.
+If your route is mainly within the Union, compare it first with our guide on how data roaming works in the EU and decide based on how many days you spend inside and outside European roaming.

 How to install and activate your eSIM

-This is the part that scares those who have never done it before, and it is the easiest of all.
-It is done at home, calmly and with WiFi, in just 1 minute.
+This is the part that deters those who have never done it before, and it's the simplest of all.
+It's done at home, calmly and with Wi-Fi, in just 1 minute.

 The general process is the same on iPhone and Android: you buy the plan, receive a QR code by email, scan it from your phone settings, and that's it.
-The eSIM is installed but does not use data until you activate it upon arrival in Bosnia.
-Our advice: install it before leaving Spain, with WiFi, and leave the activation (or data line change) for when you land.
-If you want the step-by-step with screenshots, see the guide on how to install an eSIM and on how to activate it.
-And if you doubt whether your phone supports it, check here first: how to tell if your phone is compatible.
+The eSIM is installed but doesn't use data until you activate it upon arrival in Bosnia.
+Our advice: install it before leaving Spain, with Wi-Fi, and leave the activation (or data line change) for when you land.
+If you want the complete step-by-step with screenshots, see the guide on how to install an eSIM.
+And if you doubt whether your phone supports it, the vast majority of smartphones in recent years do: check your phone settings (look for "Add eSIM" or "Mobile Data") before buying, so you don't get a surprise at the airport.

-Do I need an eSIM in Bosnia if I'm from the EU?
+Do I need an eSIM in Bosnia if I'm coming from the EU?

 Yes.
-Bosnia and Herzegovina is not part of the European "Roam like at home" roaming, so your Spanish plan does not include data here.
-Without an eSIM, browsing with your usual SIM will incur expensive roaming charges.
+Bosnia and Herzegovina is not part of the European "Roam like at home" roaming area, so your Spanish tariff does not include data here.
+Without an eSIM, browsing with your usual SIM will be charged as expensive roaming.
 A travel eSIM gives you data at a fixed price from the moment you arrive.

 What is the coverage like in Sarajevo and Mostar?

 Very good.
-Travel eSIMs rely on local operators like BH Telecom or m:tel, with solid 4G in central Sarajevo, the new area, and Mostar's old town.
-Signal may be weaker on mountain roads, so download offline maps before routes through the interior.
+Travel eSIMs rely on local operators such as BH Telecom or m:tel, with solid 4G in the center of Sarajevo, the new area, and the old town of Mostar.
+In mountain roads, the signal may be weaker, so download offline maps before routes inland.

 Is a local SIM or a travel eSIM better?